"Manitobans have a proud history of being cheap," says Premier refusing to hire new health care workers - The Beaverton

 As the pandemic tears its way through the province, the thrifty premier has said he’d rather die of some sort of infectious disease than spend another dime on critical, life-saving equipment.

-“We have a responsibility to protect people from the , but it better not cost us,” explained Pallister looking at his wallet.
+“We have a responsibility to protect people from the , but better not cost us,” explained Pallister looking at his wallet.
 “That’s why we need to be resourceful by replacing the demand for doctors and nurses with volunteers and use facemasks as tissue paper.”

 The Premier said that ambulances will be used for Uber Eats when not on call to offset costs while ICU patients will be transferred to bunk beds to save space.